bjornedstrom/python-sha3/README.md

-# python-sha3
+# python-sha3 (0.1 beta)

-A fast `hashlib` style Python implementation of SHA-3 (Keccak) implemented in C, on top of the Keccak reference implementation.
+October 3, 2012

+This module implements SHA-3 (also known as Keccak) with a `hashlib`-like interface.

+The module is written as a Python C extension on top of the reference implementation.
+This yiels better performance than the reference implementation in pure Python that is available on the Keccak website.

 Sample usage: